When did you open?

 I’m planning an event, and would like Shep’s Place to participate.
 Who should I talk to?

 First of all, bless you!
-We want to be involved in area events, to get our name out to adopters and donors, as well as potential volunteers.
-Being a small operation, we may not be able to make every event, but we want to attend as many as we can.
+We appear at many area events every year, to introduce our dogs to adopters and donors, as well as potential volunteers.
+Being a small operation, we can’t make every event, but we try to attend as many as we can.
 If you know of an event that might fit our mission, please contact our us at info@shepsplace.org

 Can I adopt a dog from Shep’s Place?